yashk2810/jekyll-now/_posts/2017-7-10-Image Captioning using InceptionV3 and Beam Search.md

 * I used VGG-16 as my first model for extracting the features.
 I took *an hour* to extract features from 6000 training images.
 This is very slow.
 Imagine how much time it will take to extract features in the MS-COCO dataset which has 80,000 training images.

 * Resnet-50 was the second model I tried for extracting features.
-But I didn't train the model for long time because InceptionV3 has a better accuracy than Resnet-50.
+But I didn't train the model for long time because InceptionV3 has a better accuracy than Resnet-50 and almost the same number of parameters.

 * Finally, it was the time of InceptionV3.
-Since it has very less parameters as compared to VGG-16, it took 20 mins for InceptionV3 to extract features from 6000 images.
-I also ran this on MS-COCO dataset which contains 80,000 training examples and it took 2 hours and 45 minutes to extract the features.
+Since it has very less parameters as compared to VGG-16, it took *20 mins* for InceptionV3 to extract features from 6000 images.
+I also ran this on MS-COCO dataset which contains 80,000 training examples and it took *2 hours and 45 minutes* to extract the features.

 ## Training and Hyperparameters